Deploy a custom model

 âïž Guide: Push your own model with Cog

-Deployments let you to control the configuration of a model and provide a private, fixed API endpoint.
+Deployments give you production-grade control over your modelâs infrastructure and provide a private, dedicated API endpoint.

-To create a deployment, go to your model page and click the âDeployâ button.
+To create a deployment, go to your model page and click the Deploy button.

-Once youâre sasified with your choices, click âCreate a deploymentâ.
+Once youâre satisfied with your choices, click Create a deployment.

 đ„ Keep your model warm.
 If youâre giving a demo or putting your model in the hands of users, youâll want it to respond quickly, without a cold boot.
 Set the minimum number of instances to 1 to make sure that at least one instance is always running.
 You can reduce this to 0 later if you donât need the model to be instantaneously responsive to new requests.

-) rather than the model itself (you/your-model
+) rather than the model directly (you/your-model

 ):

-Step 5: Iterate on your model
+Step 5: Iterate on your deployment

 Next steps